BIGJRA/BIGJRA.github.io/reborn.md

     - Hydro Pump
     - Dragon Pulse

 Aya is another difficult doubles gym leader.
-The field boosts her Sludge Waves and Venusaur's Power Whip for one.
-Entry Hazards are all turned into end-of-turn effects - Toxic Spikes and Stealth Rocks will do damage and the former will Poison your Pokemon.
-With the speedy Nidoqueen and Salazzle paired with the bulky Toxapex and Dragalge, with Venusaur and Drapion for coverage, her team is well suited to deal with many of the strategies you might think to use.
-Earthquake is weakened by 4 times on this field, so that's not really an option.
+For one, the field boosts her all-target Sludge Waves as well as Venusaur's Power Whip.
+Entry Hazards are all turned into end-of-turn effects: Toxic Spikes and Stealth Rocks will do damage and the former will Poison your Pokemon.
+With the speedy Nidoqueen and Salazzle, the bulky Toxapex and Dragalge, and Venusaur and Drapion for coverage, her team is well suited to deal with many of the strategies you might think to use.
+Plus, while you'd immediately think Earthquake is a good answer, the move's damage is quartered on this field, so that's not really an option.

-The key to this battle in my experience is letting Toxapex hang out on the left side and do everything in your power to incapacitate and knock out the Pokemon on the right.
+The key to this battle in my experience is letting Toxapex hang out on the left side, especially if you can lower its Special Attack or put it to sleep.
 Toxapex does have Merciless which is always on, but still doesn't hit incredibly hard and will probably be going last unless it has gotten off a lot of Icy Wind.
+With two moves per turn focusing on the Pokemon to its right, you may be able to preserve momentum long enough to come out on top.
 For that reason, putting Psychic type attackers, and/or Steel/Poison type defenders on the field and letting them tank attacks and knock out the threats will probably pay out.
-Ice is also a pretty good offensive type here, note that Freeze Dry can take four of her Pokemon super-effectively.
-You can also use your own entry hazard spam or the Telluric seed to boost a sweeper.
-If you could figure out Shelly way back when I think you can find a way to best Aya.
+Ice is also a pretty good offensive type here, note that Freeze Dry can take four of her Pokemon super-effectively and the other two neutrally.
+You can also use your own entry hazard spam, standard doubles strategies like Wide Guard and Protect, or the Telluric seed to boost a sweeper.

 **Relationship Point Choices:**
 - Beat Aya on the first try (+1 Hardy, +1 Fern)